Giogilas/World-Population-Data-Analysis/README.md

 ### Instructions
 To run this project, follow these steps:

-- Download Spotify and YouTube dataset from Kaggle (https://www.kaggle.com/datasets/thabresh/2023-countries-by-population) and extract the files to a folder on your computer.
+- Download 2023 countries by population dataset from Kaggle (https://www.kaggle.com/datasets/thabresh/2023-countries-by-population) and extract the files to a folder on your computer.
 - Open the "World_Population.ipynb" file in a Jupyter Notebook or Python development environment of your choice.
 - Run notebook cells to load, clean and analyze data.